-Drying, saving and using seeds from tomatoes infected with late blight is fine.
-However, it’s still smart to plant your tomatoes in a different section of your garden and to clean up all affected foliage and leftover fruits in the fall.
+Tomato diseases like to stick around from year-to-year, but late blight needs living tissue to survive.
+Drying, saving, and using seeds from tomatoes infected with late blight is fine.
+However, it’s still smart to plant your tomatoes in a different section of your garden and to throw away (not compost) all affected foliage and leftover fruits in the fall.